 A couple of years later, we purchased another display fireworks business (Advanced Imports), which enabled Rainbow Fireworks to grow again, with the ability to wholesale Class B fireworks across the USA.
 Early in 2014, we purchased the former DDT Fireworks.
 This was our 7th display fireworks business buyout.
 Along with this purchase, we hired Dale Ragains as our Display Fireworks General Manager, plus a few more office/warehouse staff.

 Even though Rainbow Fireworks, Inc. is owned by Steve and Peggy Showalter, it is very much a family run business.
-Each of the five children, and several grandchildren, are involved in the fireworks business in one way or another.
+Each of the five children and spouses, and several grandchildren, are involved in the fireworks business in one way or another.
 They have fireworks running through their blood!
 Ask any of them what their favorite holiday is, and they will respond 4th of July, without hesitation.

 We want to share that same inspiration with you.
 We would like to turn your 4th of July or any celebration into a family or company favorite.
 Call us so we can discuss with you how your upcoming event can be made more memorable with the use of fireworks.
 FIREWORKS AREN’T JUST FOR THE 4TH OF JULY ANY MORE!